DATASCI 185: Introduction to AI Applications

 Source: Encyclopedia Britannica

-Fake news are not new.
-The “Protocols of the Elders of Zion” was a fabricated antisemitic text from 1903 that fueled hatred for over a century.
-Now, anyone can create similar content with AI in minutes.
+Fake news is not new.
+The “Protocols of the Elders of Zion” was a fabricated antisemitic text from 1903 that fuelled hatred for over a century.
+Now anyone can produce similar content in minutes.

 How platforms amplify misinformation: